Oregon Road Trip: Best 2-Week Scenic Photography Itinerary

 Day 1: Start Your Oregon Trip in Portland

 Also known as the City of Roses to some and Bridgetown to others, Portland has a unique energy.
 This friendly city is laid back and full of interesting people who enjoy living the good life.
+There are a variety of places to visit in Oregon to suit the entire family!

-Head to the Portland Japanese Garden for some peace and tranquillity.
+Head to the Portland Japanese Garden for some peace and tranquility.
 Otherwise, you can explore the Lan Su Chinese Garden.
 A spectacular garden that’s been fashioned in true Ming Dynasty style.
+The International Rose Test Garden has an incredible array of over 600 rose bush varieties.

 Multnomah Falls, Oregon’s tallest waterfall, is only 30 minutes from Portland.
 This is a must-see attraction.